uni-cs-notes/my-notes-practice/islamicstd.md

 supporting the Sunnah, and no one have doubt in it.
 A person who denies the Sunnah and Hadith he rejects the exact argument, and he is on the path of disbelievers, the supporting
+# INTRODUCTION TO ISLAMIC LAW & JURISPRUDENCE:
+* Basic Concepts of Islamic Law & Jurisprudence
+* Sources of Islamic Law & Jurisprudence
+* Nature of Differences in Islamic Law
+* Islam and Sectarianism

+## Basic Concepts of Islamic Law & Jurisprudence
+ * Islamic Law, commonly known as Shariah, controls social conduct and a religious practices among Muslims.
+In some countries it is also the governing law, while other countries apply Islamic law to specific areas, such as personal status or finance.
+* The word jurisprudence derives from the Latin term jurisprudentia, which means "the study, knowledge, or science of law."
+* jurisprudence commonly means the philosophy of law.
+## Sources of Islamic Law & Jurisprudence
+* Islamic jurisprudence recognizes several sources from which Islamic law is derived.
+Islamic societies depend on these sources as the basis for their legal rulings and decisions, and the sources of Islamic law are:` Quran, Hadiths, Ijma, Qiyas, Istihsan`
+### Quran:
+* main basis of Islamic law is the Quran, which offers instructions on issues of faith, worship, morality, and social behavior.
+A broad range of subjects, including prohibitions and
+* `legal ideas, are covered in the verses of the Quran.`
+### Hadith:
+* Hadith are the documented traditions and sayings of the Prophet Muhammad (S.A.W) as narrated by his companions and later put into collections.
+* Hadith acts as a supplement to Islamic law, providing practical examples and interpretations of the Quran's teachings.
+* Scholars categorize hadith collections based on their authenticity and dependability, examining the chain of transmission (isnad) and the text of Hadith (matn) to assess their credibility.

+#### Ijma (Consensus):
+* Ijma is the consensus of Islamic scholars on a certain legal matter.
+It is founded on the concept that the collective agreement of qualified jurists from the early generations of Islam is compulsory in determining legal judgments.
+When the Quran or Hadith do not provide explicit advice, Ijma is used to provide legal authority.
+#### Qiyas (Analogical Reasoning):
+* Qiyas is the application of analogical reasoning to develop legal rules for new situations based on previous principles found in the Quran and Hadith.
+When challenged with current difficulties that are not directly addressed in primary sources, jurists apply qiyas to make analogical conclusions by comparing similarities between the new case and previous precedents.

+#### Istihsan (Juristic Preference):
+* Jurists can prefer one legal view over another based on public interest, or the spirit of the law, even if it appears to contradict analogical reasoning (qiyas).
+It allows for greater flexibility in legal interpretation and adapts Islamic law to changing societal contexts.
+`Exp:`
+* According to Quranic prohibitions, alcohol intake is strictly forbidden in Islamic law.
+Like Alcohol.
+However, there has been a discussion among scholars about whether or not using perfumes containing alcohol is acceptable.
+## Nature of Differences in Islamic Law
+* Differences within Islamic law can arise due to various factors, including different schools of thought, cultural influences, historical contexts, and individual interpretations.
+* One key area where differences in Islamic law emerge is in the interpretation of legal texts and their application to contemporary issues.
+* Different Islamic scholars and jurists may interpret the same Quranic verses or Hadith differently, resulting in conflicting legal findings.
+* `Cont..`
+* Let's take the issue of banking and finance, for instance.
+Sharia rules, which forbid certain actions like charging interest (riba) and indulging in undue uncertainty (gharar), are the foundation of Islamic finance.
+Different methods exist within Islamic finance for arranging financial transactions in a way that complies with Sharia.
+* One school of thought might support the use of specific financial mechanisms for transactions, such as murabaha (cost-plus financing) or ijara (lease), whilst another may prefer musharakah (partnership) or mudarabah (profit-sharing).
+Furthermore, there may be differing views on
+* the permissibility of modern financial products such as Islamic bonds (sukuk) or Islamic insurance (takaful)